 - Do-it-yourself window replacement not possible.
 Most people do not or cannot replace their windows.

-Find a Company
+Finding a Window Company

 Replacement window companies fall into two categories.
 First, you have purely local companies.
 These companies might favor one particular manufacturer, but usually, they have a variety of manufacturers to choose from.
-Second, you have the franchised or corporate operations, like Sears, The Home Depot, Pella, Andersen, or Empire.
-These larger operations may offer you a variety of manufacturers, but more often they offer their own brand (i.e., Pella will install only Pella windows) or a favored house brand.
+Second, you have the franchised or corporate operations, like The Home Depot, Pella, Andersen, or Empire.
+These larger operations may offer you a variety of manufacturers, but more often they offer their own brand (e.g., Pella will install only Pella windows) or a favored house brand.

 Remember, when you are shopping for replacement windows, you are shopping for both windows and installation companies, though they fall under the same umbrella.